 Prepping Native American foods with Navajo Mike. | Photo by Tocabe

-Native American Cuisine Plus A Really Exciting Event In Denver
+Native American Cuisine Plus a Really Exciting Event In Denver

-November is National Native American Heritage Month, though we Should celebrate it all year-long.
+November is National Native American Heritage Month, though we should celebrate it all year-long.

 BY Rebecca Treon